NachoMorales/startworking/README.md

 # Notes
   - VSCode will open in apps selected.
 If there is no app selected, it will ask for a folder in your project. </br>
               - ".": open vscode in project's root folder </br>
-              - "n": don't open vscode
+              - "n": don't open vscode </br>
+              - "a": open vscode in all folders

   - Default commands: </br>
               - app: ionic s </br>